morekid/morekid-opencore-efi-designare-z390-9900k-radeon-vii/README.md

 `EFI - DEBUG` - Debug version of OC and all Kexts, all logging enabled / Slower boot + verbose boot.
 `EFI - RELEASE` - Release version of OC and all Kexts, all logging disabled / Faster boot + no verbose.

+### Choose config.plist

+Each folder contains two config.plist versions.
+Depending on your setup you might want to choose between (1) using the iGPU for video output, or (2) use the Radeon VII for video output and use iGPU in [headless mode](https://www.tonymacx86.com/threads/guide-intel-uhd-graphics-630-coffee-lake-headless-mode-main-card.304000/):

+1. Rename `config-igpu.plist` to `config.plist`.
+2. Rename `config-headless.plist` to `config.plist`.

 ### Full desktop configuration:

 | Component | Name | Notes |